 This place is truly amazing and I was impressed by its beauty.
 Due the story which connects these two photographs, I like when these two pieces are displayed and appreciated side-by-side.
 Because of that, I decided to offer a 25% discount for a package of these two pictures sold together.
-The offer is going to be valid for all available sizes throughout the whole month of November.
+The offer is going to be valid for all available sizes throughout the whole month.
 I will also offer a 15% discount on them if bought separately.

 I offer both matted and framed prints in several sizes.
 Framed prints come in contemporary style black wooden frames with premium non-glare plexiglass and 3/16" thick foam backing board.
 After you select the types and number of prints, you will be directed to a checkout page where you will be able to submit your shipping/billing address and pay by credit card or PayPal.
 Credit or debit card transactions are encrypted and processed by PayPal, but you do not have to have a PayPal account.
 Shipment is free in continental US.
 Shipment to Alaska, Hawaii, or even internationally is also available, but please contact me upfront for an exact estimation.
 All packages are insured personally by me.
 If anything happens to the package, just contact me and I will ship a replacement.
 Finally, all my prints come with 60 days no question asked full refund policy.
 If for some reason you change your mind, just let me know and I will refund your purchase or exchange for a different print.